-My book project, Police, Politicians, and the Regulation of Drug Trafficking in Latin America, analyzes how state actors confront, negotiate with or extract rents from drug traffickers and control drug-related violence.
-While drug enforcement legislation is designed at the national-level, subnational governments and, especially state police forces, are often its primary enforcers.
-In contrast with most of the literature on criminal violence, I focus on an often-neglected actor, the police, and on its relationship with subnational political authorities.
+My book project, Informal Regulation of Drug Trafficking in Latin America, analyzes how and why police tolerate, protect or prey upon drug dealers and control drug-related violence.
+In contrast with most of the literature on criminal violence, I focus on an often-neglected actor, the police, and on its relationship with sub-national political authorities.

-I illustrate this argument through a subnational comparison of four cities in Latin America: Buenos Aires and Rosario, in Argentina, and São Paulo and Rio de Janeiro in Brazil.
-See the book overview and contents here.
+I illustrate this argument through a sub-national, within-case comparison of four cities in Latin America since the 1980s: Buenos Aires and Rosario, in Argentina, and São Paulo and Rio de Janeiro in Brazil.

 Photo Credit: Pacifying Police Units in Rio de Janeiro, Rio on Watch.